codenificient/Fasolara/frontend/README.md

 # FasoLara Website

-The Next.JS based website for the FasoLara platform
+The Next.JS based website for the FasoLara platform.
+First draft demo hosted on Vercel at https://fasolarafrontend.vercel.app/

 We have not yet connected the dashboard to live data from Database.
 Currently using some generated local JSON data for illustration and frontend styling purposes